-Leucine may improve healing of skin and bones, increase muscle development and lean body mass, increase production of human growth hormone (HGH), and help control blood sugar.
+Leucine may improve healing of skin and bones.
+It may increase muscle development and lean body mass.
+It may also increase production of human growth hormone (HGH).
+It may even help control blood sugar.

-Leucine supplements should be taken together with valine and isoleucine.
+You should take leucine supplements with valine and isoleucine.

-There are no conditions that increase the nutritional requirements for leucine.
+There are no conditions that increase how much leucine you need.

 Side effects, toxicity, and interactions

-Very high doses may cause low blood sugar (hypoglycemia) and pellagra (symptoms of which include skin lesions, hair loss, and gastrointestinal distress).
+Very high doses of leucine may cause low blood sugar (hypoglycemia).
+It may also cause pellagra.
+Symptoms of this condition can include skin lesions, hair loss, and gastrointestinal problems.

 Women who are pregnant or breastfeeding shouldn’t use leucine supplements.
 People who have maple syrup urine disease (MSUD), a rare inherited issue, shouldn’t take either.
 They also shouldn’t take the other branched-chain amino acids.
 These include isoleucine and valine.